WebAssembly/component-model/design/mvp/Concurrency.md

   to run, but resuming thereafter without waiting on anything else.
 * If the low 4 bits are `2`, the callee wants to wait for an event to occur in the waitable set whose index is stored in the high 28 bits.
-* If the low 4 bits are `3`, the callee wants to poll for any events that have occurred in the waitable set whose index is stored in the high 28 bits.

 When an async stackless function is exported, a companion "callback" function must also be exported with signature: